 Jenny used to work as a lawyer in the City of London.
-She has always had an eye for fashion, but found it near impossible to find suitable and fashionable clothing that would fit her.
+She has always had an eye for fashion but found it near impossible to find suitable and fashionable clothing that would fit her.
 The problem: Jenny is just over 5”, i.e “too” short to fit into most women`s fashion.
 Sure, you can always have things altered, but the fit will simply never be the same.
 And sometimes, just sometimes, it would be nice to be able to go into a shop and be able to try things on, and wear it straight away.

 We all know the feeling of buying something that makes you feel good.
 That feeling of looking in the changing room mirror and go “Oh yes, I totally rock this!!”
 That feeling should surely not be limited only to those over or under a certain height?!
 Said and done; Jenny decided enough was enough.
-Read our interview with Mum in Heels; how she made the journey from lawyer to fashion designer, how she copes even on those days when self doubt and fear creep in, and what makes her laugh.
+Read our interview with Mum in Heels; how she made the journey from lawyer to fashion designer, how she copes even on those days when self-doubt and fear creep in, and what makes her laugh.

 Anna: Your background is in law, but there must also have been some interest in fashion as well.
-Has that interest for fashion always been there, do you have a fashion role model or someone who has inspired you to go down the fashion route?
+Has that interest in fashion always been there, do you have a fashion role model or someone who has inspired you to go down the fashion route?

 Jenny Ison: Absolutely there has.
 My mother has been a big influence.
 She dresses very elegantly and always takes care of how she looks.
 I was conscious from an early age of how important dress was and although shopping could be frustrating as she like me is petite, the sense of excitement when we found clothes that fitted and looked right has stayed with me.